-4.2 Approach 1: Import and domestic expenditures by household for an aggregate import demand shock (contained in $\mathbb{FE}{it}$ in equation 18), we cannot control for a household-specific import demand shock, since there is only one imported good.
-Hence, $\mathbb{FE}{hst}^{M}$ reduces to a household effect.
+4.2 Approach 1: Import and domestic expenditures by household

+In our first approach, we assume that there are only two goods within groceries: an imported good i = M and a domestic good i = D.25 In this case, whereas we can control for an aggregate import demand shock (contained in \mathbb{FE}{it} in equation 18), we cannot control for a household-specific import demand shock, since there is only one imported good.
+Hence, \mathbb{FE}{hst}^M reduces to a household effect.
 Since there are only two goods, we take differences across the imported and domestic goods and, since there are only two time periods, we also replace the time effect with a constant and estimate